-Costa Rica Caribbean Side is a rugged and little developed part of the country known for its national parks, pristine beaches, and diverse wildlife.
-While the Caribbean side of Costa Rica receives less attention than the busy Pacific coast, it’s worth a visit if you want to discover a different side of the country 🎒
+Costa Rica Caribbean Side is a rugged and little developed part of the country between Panama and Nicaragua known for its national parks, pristine beaches, and diverse wildlife.
+While the Caribbean coast receives less attention than the busy Pacific coast, it’s worth a visit if you want to discover a different side of the country 🎒

-Whether you want to watch wildlife in Cahuita National Park, chill on pristine Costa Rica Caribbean beaches 🏖 free from mass development, or explore the fascinating Afro-Caribbean culture of the region, the Caribbean side of Costa Rica has something for everyone.
+Whether you want to watch wildlife in Cahuita National Park, chill on pristine beaches 🏖 free from mass development, or explore the fascinating Afro-Caribbean culture of the region, the Caribbean side has something for everyone.

-I put together this guide to help you explore this area so you can plan your adventure 🗺 Whether you are looking where to stay on the Caribbean Coast of Costa Rica or how to get there, you will find answers to your questions in this article 😉
+I put together this guide to help you explore this area so you can plan your adventure 🗺 Whether you are looking where to stay or how to get there, you will find answers to your questions in this article 😉

 ✅ Check my complete guide to the best things to do in Costa Rica